davekinkead/thesis/paper.coffee.md

 bibliography: /Users/dave/Dropbox/Research/Reading Notes/.library.bibtex
 ---

-# Authority, Inclusion, & Incompatibility

-- Abstract
-- Introduction
-  - the relation between inclusion and authority is overlooked
-  - mixed bag or hybrid justifications are important
-  - I show that accounts of inclusion must be congruent with accounts of authority
-  - Because of this, some accounts of democratic authority are incompatible with others

----

 > Many accounts of democracy justify political authority on the grounds that democratic procedures produce desirable results.
-But exactly who is included in any democratic process has a fundamental influence on the outcome of that processes.
+Yet the results of any democratic process are also a function of who is included in that process.
 Enfranchising one group rather than another, bounding a polity here rather than there, will typically result in different outcomes for identical democratic procedures.

 > Democratic theory however, is silent on who ought be included amongst the people.
-It must be, because the issue of who the people are is logically and temporally   what they decide.
+It must be, because the issue of who the people are is a matter both logically and temporally prior what they decide.
 This inability of democratic theory to provide a suitable account of democratic inclusion has become known in the literature as the Boundary Problem.

-> Despite a growing awareness of the Boundary Problem, there is a complete absence of work quantifying the extent of the problem and the conditions under which it manifests.
-This paper seeks to address the gap in democratic theory by conducting a detailed examination of the issue using formal modelling and computer simulation.
-I show that rather than being a issue concerning democratic theory in general, the Boundary Problem affects different accounts of democratic authority in different ways.
+> Despite a growing awareness of the Boundary Problem within democratic literature, there is a complete absence of work quantifying the extent of the problem and the conditions under which it manifests.
+This paper seeks to address this gap in political theory by using formal modelling and computer simulation to examine the relation between democratic outcomes and democratic inclusion.
+I show that rather than being a problem for democratic theory in general, the Boundary Problem affects different accounts of democratic authority in different ways.
+Futhermore, I show how the requirement for accounts of democratic authority to be compatible with accounts of democratic inclusion renders some justifications of democracy incompatible with each other.

 > Simultaneously a philosophical argument and a computer simulation, this paper is written in [literate coffeescript](http://coffeescript.org/), allowing the code described by the text to be executed with the command `coffee -l filename`.
 The following links outline [installation](http://coffeescript.org/#installation) and [dependency](https://npmjs.org/doc/install.html) requirements.